 Trade Mark, Patents & Designs Oppositions

-Trade mark oppositions, patent oppositions and registered design rights disputes are a core capability of Actuate IP.
-It is what we specialise in.
+Trade mark oppositions, patent oppositions and registered design rights disputes are core capabilities of Actuate IP.
+They are what we specialise in.
 We are not a generalist disputes & litigation law firm.
 IP is what we do and what we know.

 Free Initial Consultation